Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_03/step_03.md

                                                   output=predictions_cfg)
 ```

-Other tasks are being configured the same way to get the metrics of the pipeline and a dataset
+Other tasks are being configured the same way to get the metrics from the two models and a dataset
 with all the predictions and historical data.

 ## Scenario configuration